dwanneruchi/flask_tutorial/README.md

 Miguel mentions these are not natively supported, so we can use whatever we want (to an extent)

+#### SQLAlchemy

+The tutorial proposes using the SQLAlchemy which will allow us to use SQLite, which does not require a server for early work (and for my purposes will be more than sufficient)

+SQLAlchemy can also work with PostgresSQL and MySQL, maybe better for production.

+#### Database Migrations:

+Flask-migrate (created by the author of these tutorials - cool!) allows a database to get shifted in the future without much headache.

+- We were able to establish automatic migrations with `flask db migrate -m "users table"`

+- In order to accept an update to our DB change we use `flask db upgrade`, and to roll back a change we can use `flask db downgrade`

+    - Cool note from author: "Because this application uses SQLite, the upgrade command will detect that a database does not exist and will create it (you will notice a file named app.db is added after this command finishes, that is the SQLite database)"

+#### app/models.py:

+- this is where we build the various database classes

+- why don't we store passwords here?
+    - "The problem with storing passwords is that if the database ever becomes compromised, the attackers will have access to the passwords, and that could be devastating for users."

+##### user class:

+- The user class inherits from `db.Model`
+- We define a few different fields, specifically as instances of `db.Column` class.
+- The `__repr__` method tells Python how to print objects of this class, which is going to be useful for debugging
+- There is a spot for the `password_hash` as well as a location to connect to the post database
+- `posts`:
+    - "This is not an actual database field, but a high-level view of the relationship between users and posts, and for that reason it isn't in the database diagram.
+For a one-to-many relationship, a db.relationship field is normally defined on the "one" side, and is used as a convenient way to get access to the "many".
+So for example, if I have a user stored in u, the expression u.posts will run a database query that returns all the posts written by that user."
+    - "The first argument to db.relationship is the model class that represents the "many" side of the relationship.
+This argument can be provided as a string with the class name if the model is defined later in the module.
+The backref argument defines the name of a field that will be added to the objects of the "many" class that points back at the "one" object.
+This will add a post.author expression that will return the user given a post.
+The lazy argument defines how the database query for the relationship will be issued"

+##### post class:

+- `timestamp` is going to be automatically set
+- `id` is just a primary key for the table
+- `body` should be input by the user
+- `user_id` is a foreign key, allowing us to link back to the `id` in the users table.

 ### Connecting with Heroku: This one took me awhile

 Okay, this was a bit of a pain for me because I am using Ubuntu 16.04 through WSL (Info: https://docs.microsoft.com/en-us/windows/wsl/install-manual).
 There are some very helpful resources, but here are the steps I took: